 Most commonly, they range from size 1 to 5, with the age limit increasing according to size number.

-While adults are usually safe when it comes to choosing a ball, it’s the young ones that make the mistake of selecting a ball that’s way out of proportion for their age.
+While adults are usually safe when it comes to choosing a ball, it’s younger players that make the mistake of selecting a ball that’s way out of proportion for their age.

 As a result, they fail to develop their skills from an early age, and this can have significant effects on their game later on in life.